Updated: May 4, 2026

 On-camera technique:

-Maintain consistency across multiple takes by hitting the same marks and timing
+Keep consistency across multiple takes by hitting the same marks and timing.

-Stay conscious of lighting—work with your DP to understand the best angles and positions
+Stay conscious of lighting.
+Work with your DoP to understand the best angles and positions.

-For closeups, practice micro-expressions that convey emotion subtly
+For closeups, practice micro-expressions that subtly convey emotion.

-Remember that everything communicates—hand positions, posture, and even breathing patterns
+Remember that everything communicates.
+Your hand positions, posture, and even breathing patterns.

 Practical considerations:

-Wear clothing that supports your concept but remains comfortable for long periods
+Wear clothing that supports your concept but is still comfortable for long periods

-Consider how fabrics and patterns translate on camera (avoid fine patterns that can create moiré effects)
+Consider how fabrics and patterns translate on camera (avoid fine patterns that can create crumpled or irregular effects)

-Stay hydrated but avoid excessive caffeine that might create jitters
+Stay hydrated and avoid excessive caffeine that might create jitters

 Bring backup wardrobe options

-Schedule more demanding performance shots earlier in the day when energy is highest
+Schedule more demanding performance shots earlier in the day, when everyone’s energy will be higher

 3. Technical Execution During Shooting